 Walter Visioli, general manager at Garibaldi, says that the team analysed the market at the start of Circuit Breaker, and saw the gap in the market for one of their most popular ingredients.
 Burrata Joy was created in May in a lifestyle approach to offer healthy bowls based around burrata, whether customers preferred to buy retail or opted for a signature creation such as the Napoli, comprising burrata, romaine lettuce, tuna flakes, olives, French beans and roasted bell pepper with balsamic dressing.
 To avoid delivery disruptions, they teamed up with a trusted supplier to make the burrata in Singapore, using cheese and milk imported from Italy.
 The response was so good that they’ve since moved Burrata Joy out of Garibaldi’s kitchen into a joint venture Deliveroo Kitchen, and are now considering a physical flagship store.
 The same success was enjoyed by Gustavo Lapasta to deliver gourmet pasta options, and which now also operates out of the Deliveroo Kitchen.
 “People are now more comfortable with ordering online and are continuing to work from home,” observes Visioli.
 Even as Garibaldi reopened on 19 June, they’ve successfully created a new base of customers online.

-Chef-owner Han Liguang of one-star Labyrinth, which remained closed during Circuit Breaker, wasn’t staying idle.
+Chef-owner Han Liguang of one-MICHELIN-star Labyrinth, which remained closed during Circuit Breaker, wasn’t staying idle.
 Although he had the name and concept for Miss Vanda prior to the Covid-19 outbreak, he had initially intended to open a physical restaurant space to offer casual Singaporean dishes under one roof.
 While Labyrinth revolves around the deconstruction and reinterpretation of traditions, Miss Vanda – which now operates as a cloud kitchen out of Labyrinth’s space – is more representive of hawker favourites, with the consistency and quality of restaurant standards.
 Its first three weeks in June was a hit, with 50-60 orders a day although margins were thin.
 “But importantly Miss Vanda forged its own identity, reaching out to critics and customers from the casual segment.
 We had affirmation from guys like Makansutra founder KF Seetoh,” says Han.

 He also had the opportunity to just “throw it out there”, quickly establishing business numbers, SOPs, marketing and signature favourites of this new brand, a process that would otherwise have required much more investment.
 The team discovered that Miss Vanda’s most popular items were the deep-fried boneless har cheong (shrimp paste) chicken wings, Bincho grilled yakitori chicken satay and Hainanese style sweet-sour Kurobuta pork collar, instead of Labyrinth classics like the banana grilled otah with whole locally farmed silver perch, which meant that it was reaching a new audience from Labyrinth.
 Digging deep into his own family recipes for chicken rice and kaya has been a sort of balm during a period where “you don’t know what to prepare for anymore as a business,” he shares.